cdibbs/neoman/readme.md

 **neoman** - _Old Saxon_.
 None, nobody.

 A template manager that intends to be _nobody_ and _nothing_; it doesn't want to impose.
-Neoman knows that your code shouldn't have to become a template, _because it already is one._ :relieved:
+Neoman knows that your code shouldn't have to become a project template, _because it already is one._ :relieved:

 ## Basic Usage